eth-cscs/firecrest/doc/source/tutorial.rst

 As we can see in the reference section of `utilities/ls <reference.html#get--utilities-ls>`__, the machine name is also part of the header but the target path is a query parameter.

 .. note::
-    Query parameters are passed in a different argument in python but are part of the URL in the curl command.
+    Query parameters are passed in the `params` argument in python but are part of the URL in the curl command.

 Finally the call looks like this: